Study in Australia

 Apply for Student Visa (Subclass 500)

-Apply for the Australian Student Visa after receiving the CoE.
+Apply for Australian student visa after receiving CoE.

 Visa Grant & Travel Preparation

-After visa approval, prepare for travel and arrival in Australia.
+After visa approval, prepare for travel and arrival.

 - Attend pre-departure briefing

 International students must apply for the Australian Student Visa (Subclass 500) after receiving a Confirmation of Enrolment (CoE).
-Below is a clear, official, and India-focused step-by-step guide.
+Below is a clear, official and India-focused step-by-step process for 2026 applicants.

 Receive Confirmation of Enrolment (CoE)

-Accept your offer letter and receive the Confirmation of Enrolment from a CRICOS-registered Australian institution.
+Accept your offer and receive CoE from a CRICOS-registered institution.

 Arrange Financial Evidence

-Demonstrate sufficient funds to cover tuition fees, living expenses, and travel costs as per Home Affairs guidelines.
+Show funds for tuition, living and travel as per Home Affairs rules.

 - Tuition fees (as per CoE)